 It is especially crucial to make sure you get into contact with the previous landlord in addition to the current one.
 While the current landlord may wax-poetic about their tenant, a previous landlord is more likely to provide extra information that may be pertinent to making a decision about this applicant.

-It is common to require 3 years or more of previous rental history, which, most of the time, cannot be provided with just a current residence.
+It is common to require three years or more of previous rental history, which, most of the time, cannot be provided with just a current residence.
 Further, this information can be cross-referenced with...you guessed it...the tenant screening reports!
 But before we get to those (and trust me, we are almost there), there are a couple more sections to go over in the standard rental application.

 3. Current and Previous Employer(s)

 There are many reasons why someone would change their job.
 Maybe they had an injury, were laid off, or found a better position at a new company.
 Whatever the reason, it is up to you to verify their employment and income.
 By providing current and previous employer information, applicants give you peace of mind knowing they have a stable job with steady income.
-This will also help you determine an accurate income-to-rent ratio, which is widely accepted as a 3-to-1 ratio.
+This will also help you determine an accurate income-to-rent ratio, which is widely accepted as a three-to-one ratio.

 You can then take things a step further and verify that the information provided is true and accurate with any current or previous employers.
 With a landlord, you’re interested in finding out how good or bad of a tenant this person is.
 With employment information, you’re given insight into how much someone makes and whether or not they can hold a job for prolonged periods of time.

 You may not realize it, but an applicant who frequently changes positions may translate into a poor tenant.
 A tenant who is constantly changing jobs may not always have a steady income, which means you may be missing rent checks while the tenant searches for a new job.
 Or they have no issue with breaking the lease to relocate for a new position.
-Whatever the reason, you’re going to want to find a tenant who has a steady (and verifiable) income, and no issue providing the information to you.
+Whatever the reason, you’re going to want to find a tenant who has a steady (and verifiable) income and no issue providing the information to you.